-During the year, the University secured the following credit facilities to fund the acquisition of clean and energy efficient equipment for use at its St. George campus in order to significantly reduce the University's annual carbon emissions (the "project"):
+In 2024, the University secured the following credit facilities to fund the acquisition of clean and energy efficient equipment for use at its St. George campus in order to significantly reduce the University's annual carbon emissions (the "project"):

-- i.
-A non-revolving credit facility (the "senior facility"), made available during the acquisition period, of up to \$62.8 million, bearing interest at the Canadian Overnight Repo Rate plus 51.5 basis points, and due the earlier of November 1, 2027 and substantial completion of the project. - The University entered into an interest rate swap agreement with the senior lender to convert its interest rate exposure on the senior facility from a floating rate to a fixed rate.
-Under the swap and credit agreements, the University pays a hedged, all-in fixed rate of 3.783% on the senior facility. - ii.
-A non-revolving credit facility (the "junior facility"), made available during the acquisition period, of up to \$50.2 million, bearing interest at 1.0% per annum, and due the earlier of November 1, 2027 and substantial completion of the project.
+i.
+A non-revolving credit facility (the "senior facility"), made available during the acquisition period, of up to \$63 million, bearing interest at the Canadian Overnight Repo Rate Average plus 51.5 basis points, and due the earlier of November 1, 2027 and substantial completion of the project.
+Upon completing the acquisitions, the senior facility will be converted to a term loan bearing interest at the same rate.

+The University entered into two interest rate swap agreements with the senior lender to convert its interest rate exposure on the senior facility from a floating rate to a fixed rate (note 19).
+Under the interest rate swap and credit agreements, the University pays a hedged, all-in fixed rate of 3.783% on the senior facility.
+The interest rate swap agreements expire on October 29, 2027 and October 31, 2052.